Avinashgurugubelli/design-patterns-session/docs/solid-principals/solid-principals.md

 - Code changes:
   - Now we segregated out the large interface ILogger to two interfaces, i.e the core functionality of logger i.e log method kept in the ILogger interface and the sub functionalities moved to the respective interfaces i.e. ClearConsole() method moved to IConsoleLogger(observe it extends the ILogger so log() functionality inherently exists) and ArchiveFileLog() method moved to IFileLogger interface.
+  - You may think that we are only using the log method, then what is the need of having separate interfaces file and  console logger.
+Assume that we are building library so that any one can extend, Interface will act like templates.